wanjikubrians-khim/Abc-Calculator/DEMONSTRATION.md

 # Payroll Calculator - Technical Requirements Demonstration

+**Created by: Brian Wanjiku**
+**Assignment: ABC Company Payroll Calculator**

-This document demonstrates how the application meets all the technical requirements specified in Brian's Assignment.
+This document demonstrates how my implementation meets all the technical requirements specified in the assignment.

 ## ✅ APPLICATION STRUCTURE